Welcome!

 The DFO is asking for the public to watch for the invasive crab while at Esquimalt Lagoon and in other marine areas around Southern Vancouver Island.
 The EGC is often green, though not always.
 Its main distinguishing feature are five spines beside each eye.

-Sightings of the EGC can be reported to the DFO.
+If you see a European Green Crab, check the information on how to report it.
 Members of the public are asked to submit a photograph, GPS location, date, and description of distinguishing features.

 The DFO also runs a training and monitoring program for ELSI volunteers to help watch for EGCs in the lagoon.
 For more information please contact the ELSI coordinator.